x

 • Whom do I want to recruit?

-Your respondent sample needs to be representative of the end-users so you can learn about actual users’ behavior.
-Make sure that you employ participants that share geographic, demographic, psychological and behavioral patterns of your real target buyers.
+Your respondent sample needs to be representative of the end-users so you can learn about actual users’ natural behavior.
+Make sure that you employ real participants who share the geographic, demographic, psychological, and behavioral patterns of your target buyers.
 When using the Website Testing Tool by UXtweak this is very easy.
-You can make use of UXtweak Recruiting Widget which will allow you to recruit respondents directly from your website.
+You also can make use of the UXtweak Onsite Recruiting, which is a widget that will allow you to recruit respondents directly from your website.

 • How many people do I want to recruit?